Coherent-Partners/spark-ts-sdk/README.md

 - `Spark.services.getSwagger(uri)` gets the Swagger documentation of a service.
 - `Spark.services.getSchema(uri)` gets the schema of a service.
 - `Spark.services.getMetadata(uri)` gets the metadata of a service.
+- `Spark.services.search(params)` searches for services with pagination and filtering options.
 - `Spark.services.download(uri)` downloads the excel file of a service.
 - `Spark.services.recompile(uri)` recompiles a service using specific compiler versions.
 - `Spark.services.validate(uri, data)` validates input data using static or dynamic validations.